Joystream/helpdesk/roles/council-members/README.md

 # Why Become a Council Member
 As the governance system is arguably the most important component of the platform on mainnet, we are relying on testnets to train and build up an experienced and highly competent group of initial community members that can diligently perform the tasks required of them once we reach the mainnet stage.

-A "good" Council needs CMs that all have a strong understanding of both the platform's token economics (["tokenomics"](/tokenomics)) and each of the individual Working Groups and the roles each of these play in making the platform function.
+A "good" Council needs CMs that all have a strong understanding of both the platform's token economics (["tokenomics"](/tokenomics)) and each of the individual Working Groups, and the roles each of these play in making the platform function.
 Additionally, the composition of each Council should ensure that the group has expertise in every domain, and some CMs with low-level technical understanding will likely be required to provide guidance on other aspects of the project (marketing, legal, strategy etc.).

 ## Rewards and Incentives
 During the Constantinople testnet, Jsgenesis realized we need to put a lot more effort in to attracting, training and retaining these high-quality people.
 CMs will now be a generously paid role on the platform, and in the new KPI scheme, also see direct rewards for those Councils doing a good job.